Lhilove/simple-data-store/README.md

-# Simple Data Store — Go Learning Project
+# Simple Data Store - Go Learning Project

-This is my first go project
+This is my first go project, this goal is to put everything i have learnt into a working software.

 ## What it does
 - Stores user records using structs.